abhizaik/SafeSurf/README.md

 To run the application on your system, you can choose one of the following methods:

 ### A. Using Docker (Recommended)
 If you have Docker installed on your computer, you can easily run the application by executing the following commands.
+(Make sure docker engine is up and running before installation)

 1. Clone the repository: